tellmegen logo

 Therapies for Parkinson’s disease

 There is no cure for Parkinson’s disease yet, but there are several therapies that help to greatly improve the symptoms, so it is very important to start treating it as soon as possible.
-Knowing the genetic predisposition to develop Parkinson’s disease we can be more attentive to the possible symptoms that develop, as well as control those environmental factors that favour it.
+Knowing the genetic vulnerability to health conditions to develop Parkinson’s disease we can be more attentive to the possible symptoms that develop, as well as control those environmental factors that favour it.

 The most commonly used treatment is the administration of levodopa.
 It is a metabolic precursor of dopamine, and its purpose is precisely to compensate for the loss of dopamine caused by the death of dopaminergic neurons.
 Why not use dopamine directly then?
 Because dopamine cannot cross the blood-brain barrier, a special barrier that separates the brain from the blood, but levodopa can.
 All thought out.
 It is usually given together with carbidopa.